Why does the world need another budgeting app?

 You too can budget privately and with the convenience of auto import.
 Buy a copy of Surebeans today!

 Not ready to buy?
 Try Beanscrape.
-It's free.
-It's the private and secure program Surebeans launches to automate a browser.
-You teach it how to grab transactions from your bank's website.
+It's free and open source.
+It's the private and secure program Surebeans runs to fetch transactions from your bank's website.
 You can import the resulting data into any budgeting app, even YNAB!